-\paragraph{Non-uniform learning} The non-uniform learning framework \cite{benedek1988nonuniform}, allowing for hypothesis-dependent generalization errors, has received far less attention in learning theory.
+\paragraph{Non-uniform learning} Though less explored, the non-uniform learning framework \cite{benedek1988nonuniform} which allows hypothesis-dependent generalization bounds, is crucial for our study.
 For a comprehensive introduction on non-uniform learning see \cite{shalev2014understanding}.

-Most related to our study in non-uniform learning are \cite{wu2021non} and \cite{bousquet2021theory}.
+Closely related to our work in non-uniform learning are \cite{wu2021non} and \cite{bousquet2021theory}.
 The work of \cite{wu2021non} considered the setting they named EAS (eventually almost surely), which demands finite error bounds with probability 1, when the data stream is iid samples from some known distribution.
 The work of \cite{bousquet2021theory} considers how fast the generalization error decreases as the size of training data increases, based on a new combinatorial structure called the VCL tree.

-In addition to restriction on the hypothesis class, there is extensive research on universal consistency under stochastic process assumptions on observations \cite{stone1977consistent,antos1996strong,hanneke2020universal,hanneke2021learning,blanchard2022universal,blanchard2022universalb}.
-These works on universal learning typically utilize a $k$-nearest neighbor type algorithm for the constructive proof, which doesn't fully align with practical scenarios of human reasoning and scientific discover.
+In addition to inductive bias on the hypothesis class, there is extensive research on universal consistency under stochastic process assumptions on observations \cite{stone1977consistent,antos1996strong,hanneke2020universal,hanneke2021learning,blanchard2022universal,blanchard2022universalb}.
+These works on universal learning typically utilize a $k$-nearest neighbor type algorithm for the constructive proof, which doesn't fully align with practical scenarios of human reasoning and scientific discovery.